 Galeata lies on a riverbed at the heart of the high Bidente Valley, at the centre of a valley overlooked by a massive cliff.

-The best time to visit the village of Galeata with its rich history is from Spring to Autumn, when you can also taste delicious local products.
-Galeata is indeed a town of hospitality, and is part of the group of Slow Towns: places characterized by high living standards, high quality products and the search for harmonious living.
+The best time to visit the village of Galeata with its rich history is from spring to autumn, when you can also taste delicious local products.
+Galeata is indeed a town of hospitality, and is part of the Città Slow network: places characterized by high living standards, high quality products and the search for harmonious living.

 Take a pleasant stroll among the shops of the old village featuring typical Tuscan architecture buildings and porticoed palaces along the historical streets of via Zannetti and via IV Novembre, and the Town Hall.